-I am a Cold War junkie.
 I have always loved spy movies, especially James Bond, and have loved learning, watching, reading Cold War books.
 In 2014, a documentary, Red Army, came out about the Soviet hockey program; I was riveted…and I don’t even watch hockey in Chicago.

 Back in another lifetime, I was a student of Latin American modern history, namely the history of the ’60s, ’70s, and ’80s, focusing on Cuba and the Southern Cone (Brazil, Argentina, and Chile).
 My undergraduate thesis was on La Firme, a Chilean Socialist Comic Book Propaganda that was trying to teach Chileans how to become good socialists.
 There’s an entire issue on agrarian reform.
 It was clever and funny.
 In graduate school, I explored Cuban Poster Propaganda, which is astonishingly beautiful.